IBM/watsonx-data-introduction/docs/wxd-queryworkspace.md

 ![Browser](wxd-images/watsonx-sql-saved-file.png)

-!!! abstract "Click on the Quick Look worksheet you created"
+!!! abstract "Open a new SQL tab [+] and then click on the Quick Look worksheet you created"

-When you click on the name of a worksheet, the SQL will be placed into a new tab in the SQL window, with the tab containing the name of your saved worksheet.
+When you click on the name of a worksheet, the SQL will be placed into the current tab in the SQL window, with the tab containing the name of your saved worksheet.

 ![Browser](wxd-images/watsonx-sql-retrieved.png)